Babette's Feast: Menu

+Release

 Reception

 Upon its release in 1987, Babette's Feast received positive reviews.
 The film won the 1987 Best Foreign Language Film at the Academy Awards.
 It also received the BAFTA Film Award for Best Foreign Language Film.
 In Denmark, it won both the Bodil and Robert awards for Best Danish Film of the Year.
 The film was nominated and/or won several other awards including a Golden Globe nomination, the Grand Prix (Belgian Film Critics Association) award and a Cannes Film Festival special prize.